tonyofrancis/Dispatcher/README.md

 ```
 ### Thread Handlers

-Sometimes you would like to dictate the thread that Dispatch uses to process blocks in the background.
+Sometimes you would like to dictate the thread that DispatchQueue uses to process blocks in the background.
 The library allows you to do so by providing your own Thread Handlers.
 Simply extend the ThreadHandler class, or use the DefaultThreadHandler and AndroidThreadHandler classes.
 ```java
 val threadHandler = DefaultThreadHandler("MyThreadHandler")
 val androidThreadHandler = AndroidThreadHandler("MyAndroidThreadHandler")